Mayilaa: Production

 The director of the film Semmalar Annam in an interview disclosed that the idea of the film came to her during her travel to villages for her acting projects.
 She said, "I would speak to women there, and listen to their life stories.
 I included all that in my film."

 Release

-Mayilaa will have its world premiere at the 55th International Film Festival Rotterdam in February 2026, in Bright Future section.
+Mayilaa had its world premiere at the 55th International Film Festival Rotterdam on 31 January 2026, in Bright Future section.

+It competed in the International feature film competition of the Internationales Frauen* Film Fest Dortmund+Köln on 23 April 2026.

+It was selected at the 9th Malaysia International Film Festival in New Rhythms of Indian Cinema section and screened in July 2026.

+It was opening film of Horizon section of the 37th Singapore International Film Festival and will be screened on 22 October 2026.